 Since the metal barrel was too thick to fit a hole in the plastic part, it did not fit very well, so it was screwed directly into the resin part.
-One of the resin part turrets is different from the shape, the angle of the root and the shape of the canvas sheet, but I think to use it after shaping it.
-If I failed all the work, in order to start over at the plastic parts, I’ll keep them till all the works are completed.
+One of the resin part turrets is different from the shape, the angle of the root, and the shape of the canvas sheet, but I think to use it after shaping it.
+If I failed all the work, to start over at the plastic parts, I’ll keep them till all the works are completed.

 The other day, I went to the National Art Center, Roppongi Tokyo Japan, ”HIROHIKO ARAKI JOJO EXHIBITION: RIPPLES OF ADVENTURE”.
-Although this exhibition was a just an art exhibition, it was rare that scheduled for each visitor on the date and time.
+Although this exhibition was just an art exhibition, it was rare that scheduled each visitor on the date and time.
 This is the first such exhibition including overseas that was decided in detail.
 There are many visitors from overseas.
 There were various interesting exhibits, for example, you can see Araki Hirohiko’s movie depicting a life-size character poster.

 I am reading Jojo again.
 Maybe it takes a long time to read from the beginning.
-By the way, I love every character, but especially my favorite are Noriaki Kakyoin, Bruno Bucharaty, and Rohan Kishibe.
+By the way, I love every character, but especially my favorites are Noriaki Kakyoin, Bruno Bucharaty, and Rohan Kishibe.

 I bought a Rainbow Imperial Navy Railing Set and attached railing and ladders to the secondary guns.
 With this, I can get a little balance of four guns finishing?
 It probably does not agree well.
 It may not be appropriate for historical research.